-- Ensure that the control circuit breakers, fan power switch (motor starter protectors) and additional built in optional equipment power switches are turned on. - 2.
-Close all cabinet doors and replace all equipment removed prior to performing start-up checks. - 3.
-Apply power to the CyberAiR system at the main power disconnect switch. - 4.
+- 1. Close all cabinet doors and replace all equipment removed prior to performing start-up checks. - Ensure that the control circuit breakers, fan power switch (motor starter protectors) and additional built in optional equipment power switches are turned on. - 3.
+Apply power to the Compact CWE system at the main power disconnect switch. - 4.
 Turn on the A/C unit using the system controller and set the desired values (set points) for room temperature and humidity.
 (Refer to the separate controller operating instructions included in the data package with your unit.) - 5.
 Ensure that all fans are rotating correctly and freely without any unusual noise.